Variance of operators and derivations: Introduction and notation

-For a normal $a$ Johnson and Williams \cite{JW} proved that the condition (\ref{01}) is equivalent to the range inclusion $d_b(\bh)\subseteq d_a(\bh)$.
+For a normal operator $a$ Johnson and Williams \cite{JW} proved that the condition (\ref{01}) is equivalent to the range inclusion $d_b(\bh)\subseteq d_a(\bh)$.
 Their work was continued by several researchers, including Williams \cite{W}, Fong \cite{F}, Kissin and Shulman \cite{KS}, Bre\v sar \cite{Br} and in \cite{BMS} in different contexts, but still restricted to special classes of operators $a$ (such as normal, isometric or algebraic).
 It is known that the range inclusion $d_b(\bh)\subseteq d_a(\bh)$ does not imply (\ref{01}) in general since it does not even imply that $b$ is in the bicommutant $(a)^{\prime\prime}$ of $a$ \cite{Ho}.
-However in Theorem \ref{th54} we will prove that conversely (\ref{01}) implies the range inclusion if $a$ is a direct sum $a_1\oplus a_2$, where the commutant $\com{(a_1)}$ of $a_1$ contains a bounded net of trace class operators converging strongly to the identity, while $\com{(a_2)}$ does not contain any nonzero trace-class operator.
-Examples include all normal operators, isometries and cyclic subnormal operators.
-The author does not know of any operators $a,b$ satisfying (\ref{01}) for which the range inclusion does not hold.
-The corresponding purely algebraic problem for operators on an (infinite dimensional) vector space $\mathcal{V}$, where $\bh$ is replaced by the algebra ${\rm L}(\mathcal{V})$ of all linear operators on $\mathcal{V}$ and the condition (\ref{01}) is replaced by the inclusion of the kernels $\ker d_a\subseteq\ker d_b$, has a positive answer \cite{M1}.
+However the author does not know of any operators $a,b$ satisfying (\ref{01}) for which the range inclusion does not hold.
+The corresponding purely algebraic problem for operators on an (infinite dimensional) vector space $\mathcal{V}$, where $\bh$ is replaced by the algebra ${\rm L}(\mathcal{V})$ of all linear operators on $\mathcal{V}$ and the condition (\ref{01}) is replaced by the inclusion of the kernels $\ker d_a\subseteq\ker d_b$, was studied in \cite{M1}.

 By the Hahn-Banach theorem the inclusion $d_b(\bh)\subseteq\normc{d_a(\bh)}$ (the norm closure) is equivalent to the requirement that for each $\rho\in\du{\bh}$ (the dual of $\bh$) the condition $a\rho-\rho a=0$ implies $b\rho-\rho b=0$, where $a\rho$ and $b\rho$ are functionals on $\bh$ defined by $(a\rho)(x)=\rho(xa)$ and $(\rho a)(x)=\rho(ax)$.
 The operator spaces $\bh$ and $\du{\bh}$ are quite different (if $\h$ is infinite dimensional), so in general we can not expect a strong connection between (\ref{01}) and a formally similar condition